Trump administration cuts royalty rates for oil and gas

 Other states with federal oil and gas leases that generate significant amounts of royalties include New Mexico, Wyoming, North Dakota, California, Colorado, Alaska and Montana.

 All royalty relief will be temporary and last a maximum of 60 days, Bureau of Land Management spokesman Chris Tollefson said.
-Some elected officials and industry organizations had called for blanket relief for the industry.
-But the Interior Department rejected those requests and said each leaseholder must follow the longstanding process for obtaining relief.
+Some elected officials and organizations had called for blanket relief for the industry, he said.
+But the Interior Department rejected those requests and determined each leaseholder must follow the longstanding process for obtaining relief.

 “These laws and regulations have existed for decades and across multiple administrations,” Tollefson said.
 “No special circumstances have been granted.”

+“I am concerned that in its haste to approve huge numbers of royalty cuts, BLM (the Bureau of Land Management) may not be fully following the requirements in the regulation,” Grijalva wrote.

+The government has broad authority to grant royalty reductions for both onshore and offshore oil and gas activity provided companies meet its criteria, said American Petroleum Institute vice president Lem Smith.
+He said the organization backs the process for granting companies relief as long as it is “equitable, transparent and easily understood” and added that it’s traditionally been done on a case-by-case basis.

-But environmentalists and other administration critics jumped on the cuts, with a National Wildlife Federation representative calling them a “sweetheart deal” for fossil fuel companies even as the administration seeks more money from renewable energy companies that rent federal lands.
+A National Wildlife Federation representative called the rate cuts a “sweetheart deal” benefiting fossil fuel companies even as the administration seeks more money from renewable energy companies that rent federal lands.

 “It is simply not fair and is one more signal that oil and gas drilling takes precedence over everything else on our public lands,” National Wildlife Federation Vice President Tracy Stone-Manning said.